 If there is ‘ulceration’, as in an open sore or erosion in the lining of the intestine, it’s more than likely associated with the following, all of which can be addressed:

-Pulling this altogether, It’s about feeding the right food, as in what the equine gut should be eating and has evolved to digest, i.e. clean, species-appropriate, natural fibre, and making sure there’s a healthy colonisation of the beneficial microbes that do all the hard work of fermenting fibre (forage) in the hindgut.
+Pulling this altogether, It’s about feeding the right food, as in what the equine gut should be eating and has evolved to digest, i.e. clean, chemical-free, non-GM, species-appropriate, natural fibre - not legumes, peas, beet and maize - and making sure there’s a healthy colonisation of the beneficial microbes that do all the hard work of fermenting that fibre in the hindgut.
 It’s also a good time to be looking to see if there are any lifestyle stressors that can be removed, as emotions also affect gut function.

 Everything starts with the gut, but everything begins with the microbiome.
 From the minute food enters the mouth and is chewed, digestive enzymes start the digestion process, right the way through the digestive track via the foregut where the acid starts to break down the food bolus, then into the small intestine which is where the digestion, assimilation, and absorption of nutrients occurs via the beneficial microbes in the microbiome, then onwards into the large intestine where the fibre is fermented before the waste is then turned into perfect poo 😉

-Maybe consider a gut clean-up and focus on the microbiome with a quality probiotic.
-This will help reboot his immune system, as again, the microbiome is totally responsible for immunity.
+Maybe consider a gut clean-up - see our Detoxification page - and focus on the microbiome with a quality probiotic.
+This will also help reboot the immune system, as again, the microbiome is totally responsible for immunity.